Jackk81524/dev-notes/src/content/docs/reference/testing.md

                 □ Do not worry about good conventions at all just yet, just get green □ If it takes longer than 2-3 minutes, then go back and rewrite test
             - Refactor: Start worrying about making it good.
-        ○ Goal of code in order
+        ○ Goal of Your Code, in order (Not just Unit Testing)
             - #1: Passes the code
             - #2: Reveals intention
             - #3: No duplication